 - Watchdogging pollution permits and actively monitoring at-risk waterways,

-- Hosting beach cleanups and train volunteer citizen scientists to collect data we give to government agencies for their management plans,
+- Hosting beach cleanups and train volunteer community scientists to collect data we give to government agencies for their management plans,

 - Taking up Clean Water Act litigation if collaborative efforts with polluters don’t work.